kanishkegb/kanishkegb.github.io/_posts/2021-01-01-shipboard-landing.md

 This becomes even challenging when being operated off of a ship.
 Now, the ship, which is the base point of operation, is moving while rolling and pitching constantly on ocean waves.

-Also, the landing deck of the most ships are located on the back of the ship where the super-structure of the ship generates a turbulent air wake, which is not friendlly on small UAVs.
+Also, the landing deck of the most ships are located on the back of the ship where the super-structure of the ship generates a turbulent air wake, which is not friendly on small UAVs.
 The goal of this project is to develop a custom UAV platform (both hardware/software) system that is capable of handling autonomous operation in such harsh conditions.

 <figure>